rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 [![](/images/vmware_ipi_4.png "Keepalive Diagrams")]({{site.url}}/images/vmware_ipi_4.png)

 1. The client creates a new request to api.ocp4.example.com
-2. The pod of Haproxy on the actively host the API IP address (as determined by keepalived) load balances across control plane nodes (masters) using round robin protocol.
+2. The Haproxy pod on the node actively hosting the API IP address (as determined by keepalived) load balances across control plane nodes (masters) using round robin protocol.
-3. The Connection if forwarded to the chosen control plane node
+3. The connection is forwarded to the chosen control plane node
 4. The control plane node responds directly to the client, with [Direct Return](https://www.haproxy.com/blog/layer-4-load-balancing-direct-server-return-mode/)

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*